This post contains affiliate links. Please see our disclosure policy.

 A bowl of all the taco salad ingredients on top of a bed of lettuce, before being tossed together.

 • Black Beans – A must!
-If you’re not a huge fan of beans, you can leave these out or swap them for another kind.
+If you’re not a huge fan of beans, you can leave these out or swap for another kind.

 • Tortilla Strips – A little crunch is the perfect way to finish off this salad.
-This can be anything you like – doritos, fritos, tortilla strips, or a handful of crushed tortilla chips.
+This can be anything you like – doritos, fritos, tortilla strips, or a handful of crushed corn chips.
 Yum!

 A food processor with cilantro, olive oil, garlic, and lime juice.